Kshitij-1602/Kshitij-1602/README.md

-### 👋 Hi, I’m Kshitij Mohanka
+###  Hi there! 👋

+## 🚀 About Me

-I am a Software Engineer at Oracle Cerner.
+🎓 I am a Kshitij Mohanka, a Software Engineer at Oracle Cerner.
 I love developing websites and solving tricky problems.

  I have previously done internships and have gained a good exposure as a developer and a software engineer.
-- Currently I am working as a Software engineer .
+-  👨‍💻Currently I am working as a Software engineer .

 #### My Interests Include:
 - Coding and solving DSA problems (C++,Python).